 Legal music for business owners

-It’s what we do here at Background Sounds.
-We have an extensive library of royalty-free playlists designed for use as background music.
-They will help you create the perfect ambience for your business at a fraction of the cost of a music license.
+We provide a personalised service with an extensive library of royalty-free playlists.
+Designed for use in a wide range of businesses, from retail premises to hairdressers, cafes and bars.
+Our tracks help you create the perfect ambience for your business.
+At a fraction of the cost of a music licence.

 Lovely Atmosphere